 Mitochondria are the key players in both causation and cure of cancer.
 The changes to a normal cell to one which is malignant and the reversal of that process are dependent on the mitochondria as is the removal of the malignant cells.
 These are all processes that are controlled by the mitochondria.

-For more information about mitichondria see http://www.ccjm.org/pdffiles/COHEN701.PDF
+For more information about mitichondria see http://www.ccjm.org/pdffiles/COHEN701.PDF now unavailable on the original site

 There are numerous causes of mitochondrial damage and, although it would appear that many mitochondrial diseases are inherited, exposure to toxins and viruses are also triggers for damage.
 (Organophosphorus chemicals have been reported to cause disruption to these vital processes and to damage RNA and DNA).
 The Mitochondria have their own DNA and almost all of this type of DNA is passed down to the offspring from the mother.
 Any damage to this DNA can quickly lead to serious problems because there is no mechanism within the mitochondria to ensure that defects are rectified.
 As a result defective DNA can be reproduced in every cell where the problem has been triggered.
 This can result in mutations and organ failure.